zoeskan/MCB185/unit8-data.md

 The words 'array' and 'list' are sometimes used interchangeably.
 In some languages, they mean the exact same thing.
 In Python they do not.
 We have been working with lists since unit 5.
 But Python also defines arrays, which are linear containers where all elements are the exact same type (e.g. int).
+Arrays are constructed with the `array()` function.
 We aren't using arrays in this course.
-One of the most popular Python libraries is 'numpy', which also defines arrays.
+One of the most popular Python libraries is 'numpy', which also defines arrays as `numpy.array()`.
+We also aren't using numpy arrays.

 Matrices are multi-dimensional arrays.
 Matrices are rectangular (each dimension has the same number of elements) and like arrays, all values are of the same